richardso21/resume/RSOresume.typ

   - Observed a 10% F1 increase for Resnet-50 on a compact dataset when augmented with ControlNet-generated images.
 ]

-#resumeEntry(
+#resumeEntrySL(
   "LC3Tools",
   [C++, Vue, Electron, LC-3 Assembly #githubRepoIcon("lc3tools", user: "gt-cs2110")],
   ("10/2023", "05/2024"))[
-  - Lead developer of the educational tooling suite to code, assemble, and simulate assembly programs for the
+  - Lead maintainer of the educational tooling suite to code, assemble, and simulate assembly programs for the
     #link("https://en.wikipedia.org/wiki/Little_Computer_3")[LC-3].
-  - Added countless quality-of-life improvements through student and instructor feedback as a fork from the original project.
+  - Added 20+ major quality-of-life improvements through student and instructor feedback as a fork from the original project.
 ]

-#resumeEntry(
+#resumeEntrySL(
   "Alaskan Wildlife Image Segmentation",
   [Python, PyTorch, Pillow #githubRepoIcon("serp2021-bgsub")], "09/2021")[